Marina Cortês

 Biocosmology allows us to see life through the lens of black holes, dark energy, and dark matter.
 It is the first quantification, ever, of the value of our planet before the vastness of the cosmos.

-Biocosmology creates the extension of the multiple-award-winning research programme founded by her and Lee Smolin - see here - challenging the understanding of time in physics.
+Biocosmology creates the extension of the multiple-award-winning research programme on the irreversibility of time, founded by her and Lee Smolin – see here.
+Together they have been challenging the understanding of time in physics since 2012.

 Now, together with:

-• And the world renowned Theoretical Physicist and Perimeter Institute for Theoretical Physics founding member Lee Smolin, she is extending her previous program of ``Foundational Time Irreversibility’’ to approach quantum biology and the brain.
+she is extending her previous program of “Foundational Time Irreversibility’’ to approach quantum biology and the brain.

 She is also premiering in the Hollywood production The Shape of History